Overview

 Access controls

-Where an individual has restricted access to specific documents, they can set a limited document access code (LDAC).
-The healthcare recipient (or their representative(s)) can choose to provide healthcare provider organisation(s) with the LDAC.
-Once a healthcare provider enters the LDAC into their clinical information system, or the National Provider Portal, they will be able to access the restricted document(s).
+Where a consumer has restricted access to specific documents, they can set limited document access codes (LDAC).
+The consumer (or their representative) can choose to provide healthcare provider organisations with the LDACs.
+Once a healthcare provider enters the LDACs into their clinical information system, or the National Provider Portal, they will be able to access the restricted documents.
 Healthcare providers can still view restricted documents in an emergency.

 Access history